-The key elements in iOS architecture are not designed for complex apps.
+Apple didn’t design key elements of the iOS architecture for complex apps.
 This is fine.
 It keeps things simple for the common case and it’s straightforward to fix.
 I’ll give you two examples.

 A Better Delegate

-If you write a complex app that uses most of the app delegate, it will grow to thousands of lines.
+Writing a complex app that uses most of the app delegate will grow the delegate to thousands of lines.
 If that’s the case, the workaround is easy.